Expanding a disk in a Hyper-V environment

 The VHD file has now been expanded.

-However, although the VHD file has been expanded, it has not yet been expanded on the virtual OS side.
+However, while the VHD file has been expanded, the virtual OS has not yet been expanded.

-It is recognized by Windows, but no partitions have been allocated.
+It is recognized in Windows, but no partition has been allocated.

 So you need to expand the partition in the OS